A small moth, with a wingspan of approximately 15mm.

-When tackling the problem it’s worth coordinating with neighbours to help avoid the build up of severe infestations.
+When tackling the problem it’s worth coordinating with neighbours to help avoid the build up of severe infestations on surrounding properties.

 Prevent the moth from laying their eggs on the fruit by draping Bug Net over the tree and pinning it to the ground.
 Alternatively you can cut the net into sections and wrap around fruit.

-Note: Wait till after flowering before covering the trees to allow pollination.
+Note: Wait till after flowering before covering the trees with Bug Net to allow pollination.

 Another effective method of control is to use the Little Bugga Guava Moth Trap.
 Unlike the pheromone trap it will catch female moths along with other species of moths, including codling moth.